shipstone98/SystemExtensions/README.md

 ### MathExtensions
 #### Methods
 - public static double Mean(IEnumerable<double> collection): calculates the mean average of values in the specified collection
+- public static double Mode(IEnumerable<double> collection): calculates the modal average of values in the specified collection